omarryhan/aiogoogle/docs/index.rst

 Design
 =======

 Aiogoogle does not and will not enforce the use of any async/await framework e.g. Asyncio, Curio or Trio.
-As a result, modules that handle *io* are easily pluggable.
+As a result, modules that handle *io* are made to be easily pluggable.

 If you want to use Curio instead of Asyncio:

 .. code-block:: bash

     pip install aiogoogle[curio-asks-session]

+e.g.

 .. code-block:: python3